swapnamoy17/EAST-DenseNet/README.md

   In this project, 700, 100 and 200 images were used for training, validation and evaluation of each language.

-  The original datasets are distributed by the organizers of the [Robust Reading Competition] (http://rrc.cvc.uab.es/) and are licensed under the [CC BY 4.0 license] (https://creativecommons.org/licenses/by/4.0/).
+  The original datasets are distributed by the organizers of the [Robust Reading Competition](http://rrc.cvc.uab.es/) and are licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 ### Training